acsr-du/ARFM/README.md

 ### Behaviour analysis

 The chosen framework adopts a Random Forest (RF) as a classifier for malware detection.
 RF, a supervised ensemble learning technique, constructs multiple decision trees during the training phase.
 Bagging techniques are employed, with each tree built from a random sample.
 This approach enhances the model's robustness and effectiveness in discerning malicious patterns within the analyzed dataset.
+Classifier program - link[]

+*Note - In presently, we have considered four malware families due to time and resource constraints.
+However, the proposed framework can be scalable.*

+Sample of Logs and csv - link[]

 ### Installation